Gruveo/sdk-examples-android-kotlin/README.md

-Gruveo SDK kotlin example
+Gruveo SDK Kotlin Example
 =====

 [![Release](https://jitpack.io/v/org.bitbucket.gruveo/gruveo-sdk-android.svg)](https://jitpack.io/#org.bitbucket.gruveo/gruveo-sdk-android)

 With the Gruveo SDK, you can add video and voice calling support to your Android app, quickly.
-The SDK provides a ready-to-use, white-label activity with a video and voice calling interface that you can use right away.
+The SDK provides a ready-to-use, white-label screen with a video and voice calling interface that you can use right away.

 Setup
 -----